Who is Frugal Nurse?

-Well, like you I have multiple roles.
-I am a nurse and have been in the healthcare system for (gulp!) over 30 years.
-I am also a wife, a mom, a sister, a daughter, a friend and an active member of my community.
+Well, I’m a nurse and have been in the healthcare system for (gulp!) over 30 years.
+I’m also a wife, a mom, a sister, a daughter, a friend and an active member of my community.

 I enjoy taking care of myself and my family.
-Given my profession, that’s probably not surprising.
 I value good health and to the best of my ability have always tried to follow my healthcare providers’ recommendations for diet, exercise, routine exams, screening tests and vaccinations.